Brave Parenting Guide to TikTok

 SCREEN TIME MANAGEMENT: Set up a time limit for app usage.

-The final key to remember about TikTok is that you don’t need to log in in order to see the For You feed, search for users, or discover new trends.
+The final key to remember about TikTok is that you don’t need to log in to see the For You feed, search for users, or discover new trends.
 Therefore, signing out of their account enables a child to bypass these limits.

 Ratings: